Darryl Sutter: Calgary Flames (first tenure)

 On July 12, 2006, Sutter stepped down as head coach of the Flames to focus on his role as general manager of the club.
 He has said that he found it difficult to handle the jobs of both head coach and general manager of the Flames.
 Sutter compiled a 107–73–15–15 record in parts of three seasons behind the Calgary bench.
 The Flames promoted Jim Playfair who served as assistant coach for the previous two and a half seasons as Sutter's replacement, but after a first-round loss to Detroit in 2006–07 Sutter looked for a new head coach.

-Prior to the 2007–08 season Sutter hired Mike Keenan as head coach, whom he coached under in Chicago at the beginning of his coaching career.
+Before the 2007–08 season Sutter hired Mike Keenan as head coach, whom he coached under in Chicago at the beginning of his coaching career.
 Playfair remained with the Flames and accepted an associate coaching position.
-Sutter made a number of changes to the roster prior to the season, bringing in players with size and grit in Adrian Aucoin, Owen Nolan, Cory Sarich, Anders Eriksson and re-signing Wayne Primeau.
+Sutter made a number of changes to the roster before the season, bringing in players with size and grit in Adrian Aucoin, Owen Nolan, Cory Sarich, Anders Eriksson and re-signing Wayne Primeau.
 The bigger and tougher Flames led by Mike Keenan finished the season 42–30–10, and were eliminated in the first round of the playoffs by the San Jose Sharks four games to three.

 Mike Keenan coached one more season behind the bench, improving to 46–30–6 in the 2008–09 season, but was then fired by Sutter a month after the Flames were eliminated from the playoffs by Chicago in the first round four games to two.

 On June 23, 2009, Sutter hired his younger brother Brent Sutter as head coach to replace the recently fired Mike Keenan.
-Brent resigned as head coach of the New Jersey Devils on June 8, 2009, with one year left on his contract, and shortly afterwards Darryl approached the Devils' general manager Lou Lamoriello for permission to speak to Brent for the coaching position.
+Brent resigned as head coach of the New Jersey Devils on June 8, 2009, with one year left on his contract, and shortly afterward Darryl approached the Devils' general manager Lou Lamoriello for permission to speak to Brent for the coaching position.
 With the addition of Brent the Flames employed four of the Sutter brothers, with Duane the director of player personnel in 2008, and Ron the western pro scout.

-On December 28, 2010, Sutter resigned as the general manager of the Calgary Flames by request of the club president Ken King, exactly eight years to the day of Sutter joining the Flames.
+On December 28, 2010, Sutter resigned as the general manager of the Calgary Flames by request of the club president Ken King, exactly eight years to the day Sutter joined the Flames.
 At the time the Flames had a record of 16–18–3 which was good enough for fourteenth in the Western Conference.
-Assistant general manager Jay Feaster was promoted fill Sutter's position as general manager.
+Assistant general manager Jay Feaster was promoted to fill Sutter's position as general manager.